+Web developers enthuse about Google’s Chrome.
+Sad!
 Like petrol heads asking about ‘torque’.
-Who cares, as long as the car goes !
+Who cares, as long as the car goes.

-In 2003, I too had had my fill of bug fixes.
-I didn’t like the limitations of code generation packages like FrontPage or Dreamweaver, so I stopped creating websites.
-I didn’t return until 2008.
+By 2003, I’d had my fill of MS bugs.
+I hated the inaccuracy of code generators like FrontPage or Dreamweaver.
+I stopped building sites and moved to Adobe’s domain of print.
+I didn’t return to web design until 2008.

 Breaking IE’s Monopoly

-In the 1990’s Netscape Navigator was the first commercial browser and Internet Explorer’s only competitor.
+In the 1990’s Netscape Navigator was the first commercial browser and Internet Explorer’s only major competitor.
 Whilst free to individuals, it was paid for by businesses.
-Netscape lost the first browser war to Microsoft.
+Microsoft then bundled Internet Explorer in for free with their operating system.
+Netscape lost the first browser war.

-Firefox rose from the ashes of Netscape Navigator.
-This time around, to compete, Firefox had to be free like Internet Explorer.
-So they became a non-profit making organisation but they still needed to generate revenue from somewhere to cover their costs.
+Rising from the ashes, Netscape Navigator came back as Mozilla Firefox.
+To compete his time around, Firefox had to be free like IE. So Mozilla became a non-profit making organisation, but they still needed to generate revenue from somewhere to cover their costs.